ASCSA policy on individual membership fees and benefits for members of Cooperating Institutions

 For Senior Members:

-Meals are served in Loring Hall’s dining room six days a week.
+Meals are served in Loring Hall’s dining room five days a week, Monday through Friday.

 Members should make sure of sufficient funds to cover expenses in Greece before arriving.
 Expenses on the required School trips will probably total at least $3,000.
 Meals in Loring Hall can total as much as $4,668 for the year, depending on how many meals are eaten at the School.
 In addition, one should anticipate travel and housing expenses when away from Athens in the spring, whether on an excavation or individual research projects.
 Incidentals, such as laundry, cleaning, books, and entertainment, are also extra.
 Christmas and spring travel will, of course, vary greatly from individual to individual.